What Is The Lcm For 4 And 10

 8. Be Patient and Persistent

 Mastering LCM takes time and practice.
-Be patient with yourself and don't get discouraged if you don't understand it immediately.
+That said, be patient with yourself and don't get discouraged if you don't understand it immediately.
 Keep practicing and reviewing the concepts until they become second nature.

 Expert advice: Set realistic goals and celebrate your progress along the way.
 Every small step you take towards understanding LCM will build your confidence and skills.